fireship-io/fireship.io/content/lessons/advanced-firestore-nosql-data-structure-examples/index.md

 {{< figure src="img/firestore-threaded-comments.gif" caption="Threaded comments hierarchy structure in Firestore" >}}

-In the future, Firestore may [support a queries based on an array of doc IDs](https://stackoverflow.com/a/46850943/3808414)
+In the future, Firestore may [support queries based on an array of doc IDs](https://stackoverflow.com/a/46850943/3808414)

 ### Data Model